peterjc/thapbi-pict/docs/custom_database/build_db.rst

 - *Phytophthora sansomea* from five accessions including `HQ261667.1 <https://www.ncbi.nlm.nih.gov/nucleotide/HQ261667.1>`_,
-  where it looks like it a typo for *Phytophthora sansomeana*.
+  where it looks like it a typo for *Phytophthora sansomeana* (although the full story here is likely more complicated - both existed in the NCBI taxonomy of December 2019 as taxid 358102 and 555429 respectively, but were merged in the Janurary 2020 release *without* defining a synonym).
 - *Phytophthora lagoariana* from
   `EF590256.1 <https://www.ncbi.nlm.nih.gov/nucleotide/EF590256.1>`_,
   which the NCBI says should be "*Phytophthora* sp. 'lagoariana'"